Henry S. Hall Jr. American Alpine Club Library

 - Rare books dating back to the 16th century

-As an AAC member or Friend of the Library, you can borrow up to ten books and five videos for 28 days.
+As an AAC member, you can borrow up to ten books and five videos for 28 days.
 For members outside the Golden area, library staff will mail you the guidebooks, videos, or other books for free (within the US).
 The only cost to you is the return postage and shipping insurance.

 Having trouble finding the information you're looking for?
-Our staff and volunteers are happy to do the research for you.
+Our staff and volunteers are happy to assist with your research.
 Be sure to check our policies and research rates.

 How To Log In to the Library Catalog